-Turner will also be joined by The White Queen’s Eleanor Tomlinson as Demelza, along with a cast that includes several other recognizable faces, including Blandings’ Jack Farthing, Whitechapel’s Phil Davies, Warren Clarke, Kyle Solder, Heida Reed, Beatie Edney and more.
+Turner will also be joined by The White Queen’s Eleanor Tomlinson as Demelza, along with a cast that includes several other recognizable faces, including Blandings’ Jack Farthing, Whitechapel’s Phil Davies, Warren Clarke, Kyle Soller, Heida Reed, Beatie Edney and more.

 Filming on the new eight-part series is currently underway in England, with a 2015 broadcast slated for both the UK and the US.

 "I'm very proud to say that after 44 years, MASTERPIECE continues to make news, win awards, and attract new audiences," said Masterpiece Executive Producer Rebecca Eaton.
 "How many other television series have the great good fortune to make that claim?"